gravity182/homeserver/Installation.md

 First we need to set up [Naming Scheme](https://trash-guides.info/Radarr/Radarr-recommended-naming-scheme/) and [Quality Settings](https://trash-guides.info/Radarr/Radarr-Quality-Settings-File-Size/).
 Please carry out these guides before continuing.

 Now we can start creating our perfect profile.
-We'll take the Trash Guides' profiles as a base - select one of the following:
+We'll take the Trash Guides' profiles as a base - select one of the following and implement it:
 - [HD Bluray + WEB](https://trash-guides.info/Radarr/radarr-setup-quality-profiles/#hd-bluray-web) - if you prefer HD quality (Bluray-720p/1080p).
 Size: ~6-15 GB depending on the runtime
 - [UHD Bluray + WEB](https://trash-guides.info/Radarr/radarr-setup-quality-profiles/#uhd-bluray-web) - if you prefer UHD quality (Bluray-2160p).
 Size: ~20-60 GB depending on the runtime
 - [Remux + WEB 1080p](https://trash-guides.info/Radarr/radarr-setup-quality-profiles/#remux-web-1080p) - if you prefer Remux-1080p quality.
 Size: ~20-40 GB depending on the runtime